Facilitating world-class research

 Examples of substantial and non-substantial amendments are available on the HRA website.

-In order for CTRG to review and approve both substantial and non-substantial amendments, amended text must be shown as a tracked change.
+In order for CTRG to review and approve both substantial and non-substantial amendments, amended text must be shown as a tracked change and a completed (but not locked) amendment tool needs to be provided (for further guidance refer to the IRAS help section and the HRA training video on how to complete the amendment tool).